 Finally, the claimant must establish all his damages.
 For instance, the medical care must be shown to have been necessary to treat the claimant’s injuries.
 That the amount of treatment and the cost of such treatment is customary to the local community.

 The above is a basic outline provide an elementary foundation to the elements of a negligence claim.
-If you have been injured in a traffic accident and need an attorney, please call the Law Office of Rodney K. Okano at (702) 566-3600 for a free initial consultation.
+If you have been injured in a traffic accident and need an attorney, please call the Okano Injury Law at (702) 566-3600 for a free initial consultation.

 Law Offices of Rodney K. Okano